-Gag Rule Law & Legal Definition
+Gag Rule Law and Legal Definition

 Gag rule refers to any instructions, order, or laws prohibiting someone from discussing or advocating something.
 It is any rule restricting open discussion or debate concerning a given issue, such as a deliberative body or other contexts, such as labor relations.
 In an effort to stem union-related activities, presidential executive orders in the late 1800’s and early 1900’s prohibited federal employees from lobbying Congress for wage increases and improved working conditions.